 However, having cravings or persistent thoughts about alcohol does not mean you are doomed to start drinking again.
 There are things you can do to manage these thoughts and urges, and many people find they can eventually overcome them.

 Schedule a private call with a Ria Health team member and we can help you get started.

 One of the most important first steps in overcoming thoughts about alcohol is learning to separate yourself from them.
 This is often known as “mindfulness.”
 Mindfulness practice comes in many forms, but what each of them have in common is that they train you to observe your thoughts without fully engaging with them or believing them.

 Mindfulness doesn’t necessarily stop you from thinking about alcohol.
 But it can eventually make it easier to ride the cravings out, and not act on them.
-There are many ways to get started with mindfulness, but if you’re stuck at home during the pandemic, one of these meditation apps might help.
+There are many ways to get started with mindfulness, but if you’re stuck at home, one of these meditation apps might help.

 On top of learning to observe your thoughts, there are also ways to change and reduce your thoughts about alcohol.

 Cognitive-behavioral therapy (CBT) is an approach that can help you better understand your triggers and conditioning around alcohol.
 A therapist trained in CBT can help you learn to replace negative thoughts and behaviors with more helpful ones.

 There are also medications that can help reduce alcohol cravings.
 Some, such as naltrexone, can block the reward response in your brain when you drink.
 This can gradually retrain you not to have any positive associations with alcohol.
 Others, such as acamprosate, can help rebalance other aspects of your brain chemistry, leading you to feel less need to drink.

 Through a combination of these strategies, it’s possible to make a long-term change in your relationship with alcohol, and eventually stop thinking about it.